América (Brazilian TV series): Casting Selection

+Originally, Glória Perez wanted Cláudia Abreu as the protagonist Sol, repeating their collaboration from Barriga de Aluguel.
+The actress initially showed a lot of interest in playing Sol, but she set a condition: to film only three or four days a week.
+However, the director stated that this would not be possible, as it was a main role and the filming would be intense, requiring her constant presence.
+Since the condition was not accepted, Cláudia declined the role.

+Next, Giovanna Antonelli was invited, but she also did not accept the offer, as she was pregnant with her first child and could not take on such an intensive role due to the pregnancy.
+Since none of the actresses considered the author’s main choices accepted the role, auditions for the role of Sol were opened.

-Originally, Glória Perez wanted Giovanna Antonelli as the main protagonist, repeating their successful partnership from O Clone, but the actress was pregnant with her first child and declined the offer.
-The second choice was Cláudia Abreu, who at that time planned to become pregnant after Celebridade —which ultimately didn't happen—so she also turned down the role.
-Mariana Ximenes was the third to be invited, but she didn't want to play another “sweet girl” right after Chocolate com Pimenta and requested a different role.
-She was eventually cast as the rebellious funk singer Raíssa.
+Mariana Ximenes was the third actress invited, but since she did not want to play another “mocinha” immediately after Chocolate com Pimenta, she requested to be assigned a different role and was cast as the rebellious funk singer Raíssa.
+Danielle Winits, Regiane Alves, Deborah Secco, and Camila Morgado auditioned for the role, but the first two did not fit the profile.

-Danielle Winits, Regiane Alves, Deborah Secco, and Camila Morgado auditioned for the role, but the first two did not fit the character's profile.
-The decision between Deborah and Camila caused tension between the writer and director Jayme Monjardim, as Perez preferred Deborah and Monjardim supported Camila.
-Glória argued that Camila had a naturally strong and determined profile, which didn't match the emotional vulnerability of the character, so she cast Camila as the main antagonist and gave the lead role to Deborah.
+The decision between Deborah and Camila caused tension between the author and director Jayme Monjardim, as Gloria wanted Deborah while he wanted Camila.
+Gloria argued that Camila had a naturally strong and determined profile, suitable to play a character who would suffer a lot, assigning her as the main antagonist, while the protagonist role went to Deborah.

 Alinne Moraes was invited to play Lurdinha but chose instead to take the lead role in Como uma Onda.
 Singer Wanessa Camargo auditioned for the same role but was not selected.
 The part eventually went to Cleo, marking her debut in a telenovela at that time.

 Bianca Rinaldi was invited to play Helô, but she opted to sign with Record to star in A Escrava Isaura, and was replaced by Simone Spoladore.

 Preta Gil was initially confirmed in the cast as Raíssa's best friend, who would introduce her to the funk world.
 She even left a show she was hosting on Band mid-contract for the role.
 However, her character was cut and never appeared in the show.

 American actor Lucas Babin was approved to play a Texan cowboy because he already spoke Portuguese.